pengrapher/crispy-spoon/content/posts/002-word-styles.md

 CTRL+ALT+1

 -- Google Docs
-Select the Heading 1 style from the panel
+Select the Heading 1 style from the panel.